nodesman/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/peer-to-peer.md

 This section covers two ways to discover peers:

-- Using a QR code to encode the peer's URL.
+- Using a QR code to encode the peer's remote URL.
 - Bonjour.

 ### QR code

 #### PhotoDrop

 [PhotoDrop](https://github.com/couchbaselabs/photo-drop) is a P2P sharing app similar to the iOS AirDrop feature that you can use to send photos across devices.
-The source code is available for iOS and Android and it uses a QR code for peer discovery.
+The source code is available for iOS and Android.
 The QR code is used for advertising an adhoc endpoint URL that a sender can scan and send photos to.

 ### Bonjour